Ontotext-AD/recommend-pub-docs/README.md

 ## Deploy changes

-Just push them to the master branch.
+Just push them to the gh-pages branch.

 ## Caveats